isabella232/primetime.en/help/digital-rights-management/protecting-content/implementing-the-license-server/handling-synch-reqs.md

 snippet: y
 ---

-# Handle synchronization requests{#handle-synchronization-requests}
+# Handle synchronization requests {#handle-synchronization-requests}

-If a license specifies synchronization requirements ( [Requirements for Synchronization,](c_-synchronization.md)) the client periodically sends synchronization requests to the server, based on the frequency specified in the license.
+If a license specifies synchronization requirements ( [Requirements for Synchronization,](../../protecting-content/introduction/usage-rules/synchronization.md)) the client periodically sends synchronization requests to the server, based on the frequency specified in the license.
 To enable synchronization messages, set `SyncFrequencyRequirements` in a PlayRight.

 * The request handler class is `com.adobe.flashaccess.sdk.protocol.sync.SynchronizationHandler`
 * The request message class is `com.adobe.flashaccess.sdk.protocol.sync.SynchronizationRequestMessage`